-Q: If I am not a current patient, can I see a doctor at the health center?
+Q: If I am not a current patient, can I see a provider at the health center?

 A: The Squirrel Hill Health Center is always accepting new patients.
-In order to be seen as a patient, you must first make an appointment and choose one of our doctors as your primary care physician.
-Depending on your insurance, you may need to call your insurance company and establish one of our doctors as your primary care physician.
-We are not an urgent care center nor do we see patients on a one-time basis.
-If you need emergency medical attention, please call 911.
-If you would like to be seen by one of our doctors, please call us at 412-422-7442 to make an appointment.
+In order to be seen as a patient, you must first make an appointment and choose one of our providers as your primary care provider.
+Depending on your insurance, you may need to call your insurance company and establish one of our providers as your primary care provider.
+We are not an urgent care center, nor do we see patients on a one-time basis.
+If you need emergency medical attention, please call 911 or go to your nearest emergency facility.
+If you would like to be seen by one of our providers, please call us at 412-422-7442 to make an appointment.

 Q: If I don’t have insurance, how much do visits cost?

 A: We encourage all uninsured patients to apply for our sliding fee scale.
 Any uninsured patient with a household income of 200% of the federal poverty level or below can be approved for discounts on services at Squirrel Hill Health Center.
 Those earning 100% or below the federal poverty level pay the minimum fee of $15 for medical services, $25 for dental, and $5 for behavioral health.
 Those who do not qualify or who do not wish to apply for the sliding fee scale will be responsible for paying the full amount for services, however payment plans are available.
 For more information, click here.